nwj/nwj.sh/content/about.md

 #### Software

 [Firefox](https://www.mozilla.org/en-US/firefox/new/) is my browser of choice.
-For add-ons, I run [uBlock Origin](https://github.com/gorhill/uBlock/), [1Password](https://1password.com/), [Firefox Translations](https://addons.mozilla.org/en-US/firefox/addon/firefox-translations/), and [Raindrop](https://raindrop.io/).
+For add-ons, I run [uBlock Origin](https://github.com/gorhill/uBlock/), [1Password](https://1password.com/),  and [Raindrop](https://raindrop.io/).

-For text editing, I use [Helix](https://helix-editor.com/), and typically run that inside [Alacritty](https://github.com/jwilm/alacritty) + [zsh](https://www.zsh.org/) + [tmux](https://github.com/tmux/tmux/wiki).
+For text editing, I use [Neovim](https://neovim.io/), and typically run that inside [Alacritty](https://github.com/jwilm/alacritty) + [zsh](https://www.zsh.org/) + [tmux](https://github.com/tmux/tmux/wiki).

 My go to programming languages are [Rust](https://www.rust-lang.org/), [Ruby](https://www.ruby-lang.org/en/), and JavaScript.
 I've worked a little bit with [Go](https://golang.org/).

-I use the same UNIX command line tools as the rest of the world, but a few exceptions are worth mention. [ripgrep](https://github.com/BurntSushi/ripgrep) is a blazing fast replacement for grep, written in Rust. [tldr](https://tldr.sh/) is a simple alternative to man pages. [fzf](https://github.com/junegunn/fzf) is a fuzzy finder which I use for path and shell history searching. [bat](https://github.com/sharkdp/bat) is a `cat` replacement, but with line numbers and syntax highlighting. [exa](https://github.com/ogham/exa) is an `ls` replacement with some nice features, like git integration and better colors.
+I use the same UNIX command line tools as the rest of the world, but a few exceptions are worth mention. [ripgrep](https://github.com/BurntSushi/ripgrep) is a blazing fast replacement for grep, written in Rust. [tldr](https://tldr.sh/) is a simple alternative to man pages. [fzf](https://github.com/junegunn/fzf) is a fuzzy finder which I use for path and shell history searching. [bat](https://github.com/sharkdp/bat) is a `cat` replacement, but with line numbers and syntax highlighting. [eza](https://github.com/eza-community/eza) is an `ls` replacement with some nice features, like git integration and better colors.

 I use [Anki](https://apps.ankiweb.net/) for technology-aided spaced repetition, which is the closest thing to a super power I have encountered, other than (maybe) modern contact lenses.
 My personal note taking system is just a folder, synced with Dropbox and managed with [Zeke](https://github.com/nwj/zeke), which has a bunch of markdown files in it.
 I track other things in [Todoist](https://todoist.com/) (todo lists...), [Raindrop](https://raindrop.io/) (bookmarks), [YNAB](https://ynab.com/referral/?ref=Ip-urraU8zuXWtxi&utm_source=customer_referral) (finances), and [Cronometer](https://cronometer.com/) (nutrition).